-Case Investigation Checklist

-If not done already, notify DSHS EAIDU immediately and discuss possible release of antitoxin for respiratory diphtheria.
-Antitoxin is not recommended for cutaneous diphtheria, unless there are signs of systemic toxicity.

-If deemed to be a candidate for antitoxin by EAIDU, refer provider to CDC for antitoxin.
-Isolate patient.

-Confirm that laboratory results meet the case definition.

-Verify that the laboratory has forwarded the specimen to the DSHS laboratory.
+- Case Investigation Checklist □ If not done already, notify DSHS EAIDU immediately and discuss possible release of antitoxin for respiratory diphtheria.
+Antitoxin is not recommended for cutaneous diphtheria, unless there are signs of systemic toxicity. ☐ If deemed to be a candidate for antitoxin by EAIDU, refer provider to CDC for antitoxin. □ Isolate patient (for respiratory infections, standard + droplet precautions; if cutaneous, □ Confirm that laboratory results meet the case definition. □ Verify that the laboratory has forwarded the specimen to the DSHS laboratory.
 See Laboratory Procedures.

-Review medical records or speak to an infection preventionist or physician to verify case definition, underlying health conditions, course of illness, vaccination status and travel history.

-o Request copies of admission and discharge summaries and laboratory results.

-Determine vaccination status of the case.
-Sources of vaccination status that should be checked include:

-• Case (or parent), ImmTrac, school nurse records, primary care provider, etc.

-Identify and follow-up with all close contacts.
-See Managing Close Contacts below.

-- o Collect specimens and send to the DSHS laboratory. - o Provide prophylaxis (see Prophylaxis Guidelines). - o Monitor for 7 days. - o Give vaccination or booster as appropriate for age and vaccination status.
+Review medical records or speak to an infection preventionist or physician to verify case definition, underlying health conditions, course of illness, vaccination status and travel history. - Request copies of admission and discharge summaries and laboratory results. - Determine vaccination status of the case.
+Sources of vaccination status that should be checked include: - Case (or parent), ImmTrac, school nurse records, primary care provider, etc. - □ Identify and follow-up with all close contacts.
+See Managing Close Contacts below. - Collect specimens and send to the DSHS laboratory. - o Provide prophylaxis (see Prophylaxis Guidelines).

+EAIDG 2023 87
-Submit specimens from case and close contacts to the DSHS laboratory.

-All confirmed case investigations must be entered and submitted for notification in the NEDSS Base System (NBS).
+- Monitor for 7 days. - Give vaccination or booster as appropriate for age and vaccination status. - □ Submit specimens from case and close contacts to the DSHS laboratory. - □ All confirmed case investigations must be entered and submitted for notification in the NEDSS Base System (NBS).
 Please refer to the NBS Data Entry Guidelines for disease specific entryrules.